 This resort has many great reviews here are a few to enjoy.

 This was a nice, quiet, beautiful resort.
 Not a full kitchen in ours.
 We were fine with that.
-The town and surroundings are breath taking!
-People were very sweet.
+The town and surroundings are breathtaking!
+The people were very sweet.

 I had a nice stay.
-Place was friendly, clean, quiet, and nice decor.
+The place was the friendly, clean, quiet, and had nice decor.
 Stayed in a studio room.
 Had a kitchenette with a microwave, sink, fridge, coffee maker, toaster, and dishwasher.
 No stove though.
 TV and small patio.
 Would stay here again.

 Day Two Traveling by Rail

 Today I have booked a neat trip on a local historic steam train.
-I will travel to and back from 10:00 am- Antonito to Osier by train/ Lunch at Osier Station/ Return to Antonito by train- 4:40 pm so it is a most of the day affair.
-I recently did another train ride in Colorado that I really enjoyed, so once I saw this option planning my trip I had to make a reservation.
+I will travel to and back from 10:00 am- Antonito to Osier by train/ Lunch at Osier Station/ Return to Antonito by train- 4:40 pm so it is a most-of-the-day affair.
+I recently did another train ride in Colorado that I really enjoyed, so once I saw this option for planning my trip I had to make a reservation.

 Video by Joe Fusco